Hillarydalie/akannamegenerator/README.md

 Then one should go back to the date and begin afresh.

 ## License
 * This code is available on the open-source MIT license.
 See License file attached.
+Titled LICENSE.txt
+* MIT License used in order for the improvement of this project by anyone.

 ## Known Bugs
 The last alert of the result does not prompt in the diplayresult div 13 July 2019